 All cetaceans, including dolphins and whales, are mammals, while sharks are called fish.
 Sharks use gills to extract oxygen from the water.
 In contrast, whales use their lungs to take in oxygen from the air.

 Sharks are ectothermic (cold-blooded), while whales can control their body temperature (warm-blooded.)
 The main similarities between whales and sharks are that they are both large marine animals and some sharks give birth to live young.

 What Is A Mammal?

-When we traditionally think of mammals we think of domestic pets like cats and dogs, humans and even elephants.
+When we traditionally think of mammals, we think of domestic pets like cats, dogs, humans, and even elephants.

 Rarely do we think first about dolphins, perhaps because they live in the sea and many people think they are fish.

 Dolphins and other marine mammals are classed as such because they possess all of these traits.